belle2/basf2/framework/doc/tools/01-basf2.rst

                         out.ps``.
 --visualize-dataflow    Generate data flow diagram (``dataflow.dot``) for the
                         executed steering file.
---no-stats              Disable collection of statistics during event
+--stats                 Enable collection of statistics during event
                         processing.
-Useful for very high-rate applications,
-                        but produces empty table with ``print(statistics)``.
+Slows down execution time, but otherwise ``print(statistics)`` creates a table with 0s only.
 --dry-run               Read steering file, but do not start any event
                         processing when process(path) is called.
 Prints
                         information on input/output files that would be used